widavies/TBA-API-V3/README.md

 # Future
 I plan on supporting this project continually since it's used extensively in my scouting app over at https://www.roblu.net.
-Any contributions are welcome, including letting me know about bugs, features you'd like, and more.
+Any contributions are welcome, including bug reports, feature requests, or code contributions.

 # Other
 Report any bugs or suggestions to wdavies973@gmail.com